-Anytime you feel intense desire, or intense aversion, this is a pattern to recognize and avoid.
-Whether you feel TDS Trump Derangement Syndrome, or KAS Kamala Admiration Syndrome, just take a breath.
+The Buddha says intense desire or intense aversion is a pattern to recognize and avoid.
+Maybe you dislike Trump vehemently, or you are suspicious of Kamala’s of political alignments, just take a breath.
 Wait and see.
-Perhaps the truth will reveal itself in time.
-So, instead of believing the media hype, just smile and say: “Well, ha ha!
+The truth will reveal itself in time.
+So, instead of believing the chatter and media hype, just smile and say: “Well, ha ha!
 I’ll have to think about that.”
-Then take a walk in nature, do your own research and you may see another viewpoint.
+Then take a break in nature, do your own research ,and who knows?
+You may see things another way.

-Taking the middle path means you don’t fall for the chatter around you.
-The middle path will produce a higher frequency of vision, knowledge, calmness, and true awakening in your life.
-When you are not taking any emotional position, you are FREE.
-This is your goal, anyway, right?
+The middle path means you don’t fall for the static noise around you.
+The middle path will produce a higher frequency of wisdom, vision, calmness, and true awakening in your life.
+When you rise above any emotional position, you are never stuck.
+You are FREE to see things as they are.

-The Buddha is inviting you to look deeper into every situation to observe your own senses and the interpretations you give them.
-Remember that everything we see with the five senses is a kind of mirage, a mere reflection of what is really going on beneath the surface.
+The Buddha invites you to look deeper into every situation to observe your own feelings and the interpretations you give them.
+Remember that everything we perceive with the five senses is a kind of mirage, a mere reflection of what is really going on beneath the surface.

 Never be a stubborn fanatic about anything.
 Instead, the Buddha says work on refining your senses.
 You can rise above the drama.
-Then you can see through your own emotional reaction.
-It’s a much more interesting path to be flexible, take a breath, and think: “OK, what would the Buddha say?”
+Then you can see through your own emotional reactions and everyone else’s.
+It’s a very interesting path to be super-flexible, take a breath, and ask: “OK, what would the Buddha say?”

 The Middle Path of Avoiding Extremes